IMICSLab/Tumor_Location_weighted_MRI_Report_Contrastive_Learning/README.md

 # Tumor Location-weighted MRI-Report Contrastive Learning: A Framework for Improving the Explainability of Pediatric Brain Tumor Diagnosis

 This repository contains the code for our paper titled: "Tumor Location-weighted MRI-Report Contrastive Learning: A Framework for Improving the Explainability of Pediatric Brain Tumor Diagnosis".
-Our pretraind Contrastive Learning (CL) weights can be accessible at https://drive.google.com/drive/folders/14yYpOlwhg1c2Ly2E1gK_wB_28nulO403?usp=sharing
+Our pretraind Contrastive Learning (CL) weights can be accessible at [here] (https://drive.google.com/drive/folders/14yYpOlwhg1c2Ly2E1gK_wB_28nulO403?usp=sharing)
 The breakdown of the repository is as follows:
 - data: dataset classes and preprocessing functions
 - losses: losses and metrics